Kirk Cousins Player Prop Bets for NFL Week 17 | Minnesota vs. Green Bay 1/2/2022

 - He also carried the ball four times for 17 yards, averaging 4.2 yards per carry on the ground.

-- Cousins has racked up 618 passing yards (206.0 per game) and has a 57% completion percentage this year (53-of-93) while throwing five touchdowns and four interceptions over his last three games.
+- Over his last three games, Cousins has racked up 618 passing yards (206.0 yards per game) while going 53-for-93 (57% completion percentage) and throwing five touchdowns and four interceptions.

-- He also has 41 rushing yards on eight carries, averaging 13.7 yards per game.
+- He's also rushed eight times for 41 yards, averaging 13.7 yards per game.

 Cousins' Minnesota Teammates